Useful information on hard disk (HDD) and SSD drives – 2.5-inch & M.2 (SATA and NVMe PCIe cards)

 SSDs have become very much cheaper since 2017

 Note that an internal 2.5-inch SSD uses the same serial SATA interface as a standard hard disk drive.
 Also note that, as with external hard disk drives, portable SSDs are available that use the USB interface.
+The following page provides access to information about all of the types of SSD manufactured by Western Digital.

 The M.2 motherboard slot interface mostly used for SSDs